Tired of lowering your design fee during the fee negotiation process?

-Today I want to show you the best way to respond when Clients ask for a lower Design Fee.
-Let’s start with a common scenario:
+Today I want to show you the best way to respond when Clients ask you to lower your fees.

-A new Client approaches you, says they’ve heard a lot of great things about your firm, and they would like to work with you.
+A new client approaches you, says they’ve heard a lot of great things about your firm, and they would like to work with you.

 They ask if you’d be interested in submitting a fee proposal for their new and exciting project.